tiadrop/grid/README.md

 Any `Source2D<boolean>` (`{ width, height, get(x, y) }`), or function of `(x, y) => boolean`, can be used to create a layer that restricts or allows changes to cells based on their position.

-`writeMask(mask)` returns a zero-copy view that silently rejects changes to positions for which the mask returns `false`.
+`writeMask(mask)` returns a zero-copy view that silently rejects changes at positions for which the mask returns `false`.

 ```ts
 // a shape